Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Obtaining linear space

 We repeat the above preprocessing on the transpose of $M$.
 Now consider a submatrix maximum query.
 If the range of rows starts inside some $M_{i}$ and ends inside another $M_{i'}$, the query can be decomposed into two queries fully within $M_{i}$ and $M_{i'}$, respectively, and an infix corresponding to a range of rows of $M'$.
 The maximum in the infix can be computed in $O(\log\log n)$ time using the structure constructed for $M'$.
 Consequently, it is enough to show how to answer a query in $O(\log\log n)$ time when the range of rows is fully within a single $M_{i}$.
 In such case, if the range of rows starts inside some $M_{i,j}$ and ends inside another $M_{i,j'}$, the query can be decomposed into a prefix fully within $M_{i,j}$, an infix corresponding to a range of rows in $M'_{i}$ and a suffix fully within some $M_{i,j'}$.
-As we explained above, even though we cannot locate the maximum in the infix exactly, we can isolate at most $2$ rows (plus a single entry) of $M'_{i}$, such that the maximum lies in one of these rows.
-Each row of $M'_{i}$ corresponds to a range of rows fully inside some $M_{i,j}$.
-Consequently, we reduced the query in $O(\log\log n)$ time to a constant number of queries such that the range of rows in each query is fully within a single $M_{i,j}$.
-Since each $M_{i,j}$ consists of $O(\log\log n)$ rows of $M$, we have identified, in $O(\log\log n)$ time, a set of $O(\log\log n)$ rows of $M$ that contain the desired submatrix maximum.
+The query on the infix can be answered using the data structure for $M'_{i}$.
+Consequently, we reduced the query in $O(\log\log n)$ time to four queries such that the range of rows in each query is fully within a single $M_{i,j}$.
+Since each $M_{i,j}$ consists of $O(\log\log n)$ rows of $M$, by taking the union of the rows of $M$ corresponding to all these $M_{i,j}$'s and also including the row containing the maximum in the infixes, we have identified, in $O(\log\log n)$ time, a set of $O(\log\log n)$ rows of $M$ that contain the desired submatrix maximum.

 Now we repeat the same procedure on the transpose of $M$ to identify a set of $O(\log\log n)$ columns of $M$ that contain the desired submatrix maximum.
 Since a submatrix of a Monge matrix is also Monge, the submatrix of $M$ corresponding to these sets of candidate rows and columns is an $O(\log\log n) \times O(\log\log n)$ Monge matrix.
 By running the SMAWK algorithm~\cite{SMAWK} in $O(\log\log n)$ time on this small Monge matrix, we can finally determine the answer. \end{proof}